kyma-project/kyma/docs/serverless/08-05-create-git-function.md

 This tutorial shows how you can create a Function in an alternative way -  building it from code and dependencies stored in a Git repository instead of keeping the code in the Function CR.
 The tutorial is based on the Function from the [`orders service` example](https://github.com/kyma-project/examples/tree/master/orders-service).
 It describes steps required to fetch Function's source code and dependencies from a public Git repository that does not require any authentication method.
 However, it also provides additional guidance on how to secure it if you are using a private repository.

 > **NOTE:** This tutorial shows an alternative way of storing Function's code and dependencies.
-If you want to follow the whole end-to-end flow described in the Serverless tutorials, [create an inline Function](#tutorials-create-an-inline-function) instead.
+If you want to follow the whole end-to-end flow described for Functions in the Serverless tutorials, [create an inline Function](#tutorials-create-an-inline-function) instead.
 To learn more about Git repository sources for Functions and different ways of securing your repository, read about the [Git source type](#details-git-source-type).

 ## Steps